natalies-teaching/comp683-2025/README.md

 # Reading Questions

-**Please choose 2 papers over the course of the semester to do this for, and turn them in before our class meeting 11am to natalies+comp790@cs.unc.edu**.
+**Please choose 2 papers over the course of the semester to do this for, and turn them in to natalies+comp790@cs.unc.edu**.

 1) Please explain in 2 sentences or less what the problem being solved is.